-First, we impose the water mass analysis on the objective-analysis data (section 2.2), and the results are shown in Fig. 3.
+First, we impose the water mass analysis on the objective-analysis data (section 2.2), and the results are shown in Fig. 2.
 The data support that the upper water is more saline than the Indian Equatorial Water (IEW) and fresher than the Arabian Sea Water (ASW).
 The observed waters are likely to be mixed IEW and ASW.
-When the latitude spans from the equatorial band (2.3-5°N)

-5 in the present study) to the tropical band (5-9.7°N in the present study), the salinity generally increases, consistent with the northern-side ASW being much more saline than the southern-side IEW (Han et al., 2014) and this meridional variation in salinity is due to the different proportions of IEW and ASW.
-On the northwest side, water columns contain ASHSW, which are observed as saline water at a potential density of approximately 24 kg/m (Kumar and Prasad, 1999).
+When the latitude spans from the tropical band (2.3-5°N in the present study) to the subtropical band (5-9.7°N in the present study), the salinity generally increases, consistent with the northern-side ASW being much more saline than the southern-side IEW (Han et al., 2014) and this meridional variation in salinity is due to the different proportions of IEW and ASW.
+On the northwest side, water columns contain Arabian Sea High-Salinity Water (ASHSW), which are observed as saline water at a potential density of approximately 24 kg/m3 (Kumar and Prasad, 1999).

-The intermediate waters from our data are projected as PGW (Prasad et al., 2001) and RSW (Beal et al., 2000; Talley 10 et al., 2011).
+The intermediate waters (500 - 1500 m) from our data are projected as Persian Gulf Water (PGW, Prasad et al., 2001) and Red Sea Water (RSW, Beal et al., 2000; Talley et al., 2011).
 According to Kumar and Prasad (1999), the definition of PGW (RSW) is the density range as 26.2-26.8 kg/m (27.0-27.4 kg/m), temperature range 13-19°C (9-11°C), and the salinity range 35.1-37.9 psu (35.1-35.7 psu).
+Despite RSW is deeper than PGW, both PGW and RSW are defined as Red Sea-Persian Gulf intermediate water (RSPGIW; Emery, 2001).

-Sectional profiles of temperature and salinity are shown in Fig. 4.
+Sectional snapshots of temperature and salinity are shown in Fig. 3.
 The thermocline is in the depth range of 100 to 150 m (20°C isothermal line, Xie et al., 2002).
-From the present observation, the thermocline is nearly flat at the equatorial band and deepens northward in the tropical band.
+From the present snapshot, the thermocline is nearly flat at the tropical band and deepens northward in the subtropical band.
 This phenomenon is also supported by the climatological data, which reveal that the sectional distribution of the thermocline is similar to a long-standing geostrophic balanced signal.
-In the near surface, some

-15 sectional distribution of the thermocline is similar to a long-standing geostrophic balanced signal.
 In the near surface, some isothermal lines rise to the surface on the northern side and show a clear ventilation structure such that subsurface water can take part in the air-sea interaction.
 Meanwhile, for the intermediate water, the isothermal line tilts deeper from south to north.

 The striking feature of the salinity field is that a salinity tongue appears at 100 m depth, where the salty water is ASHSW (Kumar and Prasad, 1999).
-Climatological data show that these salty waters originate from the north side and extend southward;

-20 however, in our survey, the extent is greater.
+Climatological data show that these salty waters originate from the north side and extend southward; however, in our survey, the extent is greater.
 We emphasize the iso-salinity line of 35.8 psu; the southern extension can reach y=150 km (or 6.9°N) in climatology but -250 km (or 4.4°N) in our survey.
 This result means that the salty water extends southward more than 2.5° in latitude in excess of climatology.
-The present observation also shows the salty intermediate water as PGW and RSW (Fig. 3).
+The present observation also shows the salty intermediate water as PGW and RSW.
 The observation shows slightly more saline water than climatology on the northern side, although the overall structure is mostly consistent with the climatology.
-In other words, the comparison implies that the year 2002 is an anomaly year on the activities of ASHSW, PGW and RSW.